 The changing political discourse around the world and the election of a new “Leader of The Free World” made me go looking for some thought bubbles I had written on people who like to present a tough face to the world.
 Here’s one:

 There are people who define themselves* as blunt, direct, telling it the way it is, etcetera.
 They have the ‘tough’ meme and just as often it’s associated memes that assist in shaping their behaviour.
 There are several possibilities to look for when explaining their behaviour.
 One is that they are a little sociopathic and really don’t care what you think.
-A second is that they have low Emotional Intelligence and just don’t get how discussion works and generally screw up Continue reading →
+A second is that they are low on ‘Agreeability’, one of the big five personality factors.
+Or perhaps you consider they have low ‘Emotional Intelligence’ and just don’t get how discussion works and generally screw up Continue reading →

 All of us lie and cheat … at least a bit (The Honest Truth About Dishonesty, Dan Ariely) and more than we care to admit.
 And it seems the things people learn about lying and cheating prepares them well for business and government.
 A part of the trick is determining just how far we will go.
 Regardless, it should be no surprise then that the reflex position of business is, ‘Ethics cost money and are therefore optional’.
 And despite the rhetoric, leadership training, policy and values statements and a few optional ethics classes in business schools, it would be reasonable to suggest that the business status quo is not about to change soon.
 That doesn’t mean we should give up but we do need to understand it better and explore new ways to deal with it.